MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 ### What about Nano Server?
 Nano Server is available as a container operating system.
 See [Changes in Nano Server] for details.

+## Find out basic information about 1709
+- What hardware is needed to run it?
+See [System Requirements]
+- What new features and functionality has been added?
+See
+- What has been removed?
+See
+- What issues need to be worked around?
+See

 ## Where to obtain Windows Server, version 1709

 This release should be installed as a clean installation.

-- VLSC: Volume-licensed customers with [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx) can obtain this release by going to [LINK] and [doing something].
+- VLSC: Volume-licensed customers with [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx) can obtain this release by going to [LINK] and [doing something]. **This is the only option that allows you to run Windows Server, version 1709 in production.**

-- If you use a hosting provider such as Microsoft Azure or Amazon Web Services, Windows Server, version 1709 is available through those services.
+- If you use a hosting provider such as [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.WindowsServer?tab=Overview) or Amazon Web Services, Windows Server, version 1709 is available through those services. **You can use Windows Server, version 1709 in those services for testing and development.**

-- Participants in these loyalty programs can obtain this release:

-**Visual Studio Subscriptions:** If you already participate in Visual Studio Subscriptions, you can obtain Windows Server, version 1709 by going to the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) and completing the download available there.
+- Participants in **Visual Studio Subscriptions:** If you already participate in Visual Studio Subscriptions, you can obtain Windows Server, version 1709 by going to the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) and completing the download available there.
 If you are not already a subscriber, go to [Visual Studio Subscriptions](https://www.visualstudio.com/subscriptions/) to sign up, and then visit the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) as above.

-## Installing?

 ## Activating Windows Server, version 1709

+-